openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The arguments of a tag are the words between that tag and the next tag, if there is one, or the end of the comment enclosing the tags.

+### Can I put comments in a test description?

+Yes, use the `@comment` tag.
+It can be followed with any text, excluding `@` characters, up to the next `@` or the end of the comment containing the test description.

 ### If a test fails, do I have to throw my own exception?

 No.  In cases like the above example in which you must check a condition